jdm79/basic-bs4/3-web-scraping-exercise-1.md

 $pip install beautifulsoup4
 ```

-now you have everything ready to make a scrape
+now you have everything ready to make a scrape.

+I've written comments in the two code files which explain what's going on at each step of the way.
+These are definitely worth reading to understand what everything does.

 to run the code in your terminal: